microsoftgraph/dotnet-aad-query-sample/README.md

 If you double click on a row, a default drill-down will happen (for example by showing the list of transitive groups a user is part of).
 If you click on a header, the results will be sorted by that column. **Note: not all columns are supported**.
 If any query error happen, it will displayed with a MessageBox.
 The generated URL will appear in the readonly Url textbox.
-You can Click the graph Explorer button to open the current query in Graph Explorer.
+You can click the Graph Explorer button to open the current query in Graph Explorer.

+## Code Architecture

+This is a classic WPF MVVM app with Views, ViewModels and Services.
+ICommand and INotifyPropertyChange are manually implemented.
+Even if Dependency Injection is not implemented, it's a good starting point for whoever wants to call graph from .NET.
+Nullable and Code Analysis are enabled to enforce code quality.